Letters from Lodi

 Many vineyard-designate old vine bottlings are, in fact, phenomenal, but not in ways you might expect.
 In fact, they are often the opposite of "rich," "powerful" or "concentrated."
 Instead, they are often delicate, restrained, and sometimes even lean or shy in their aroma, flavor, and mouthfeel.
 What you are more likely to find in many wines made from very old vines are delineated aromas and flavors that are, if anything, very unique to that one vineyard, whether these aromas and flavors are big and intense or light and restrained.

 The question for a consumer or aficionado of this type of wine is, simply: is the distinctive character of the wine, unique to the vineyard, something you find appealing?
 If you taste an old vine vineyard-designate wine expecting a super-powered, knock-your-socks-off experience every time, there's a good chance you're going to be disappointed.

-On this blog post we often talk about Bechthold Vineyard because it is Lodi's oldest vineyard on record, planted in 1886 entirely to own-rooted Cinsaut.
+In this blog post, we often talk about Bechthold Vineyard because it is Lodi's oldest vineyard on record, planted in 1886 entirely to own-rooted Cinsaut.
 The fact that this vineyard is planted to Cinsaut rather than, say, Zinfandel or Carignan is a huge distinguishing factor.
-A red wine made from Cinsaut is probably as different from a Zinfandel or Carignan as Pinot noir is to Cabernet Sauvignon or Merlot.
+A red wine made from Cinsaut is probably as different from a Zinfandel or Carignan as Pinot Noir is to Cabernet Sauvignon or Merlot.
 It is an entirely different grape variety, producing an entirely different red wine.